 A successful career in Radio and Television preceded his answering the call to ministry.
 He worked for stations in Baltimore and Washington before moving to Hilton Head Island, SC in 1973 to establish a new station there.
 Seminary beckoned in 1981 along with a concurrent call to serve the congregation of the Liberty Hill Presbyterian Church in a tiny community about an hour north of the seminary in Columbia where he and his young family remained until graduation and a call to the Oakdale Presbyterian Church in Clover, SC.
 David has since served congregations in Florida, Georgia, North Carolina, and Pennsylvania.
 He officially retired from active ministry in the Presbyterian Church (USA) in 2008.

 Speaking of weddings on Hilton Head Island, David and his wife, the former Christie Alison Eaton, were married here in 1978.
-They are the parents of a grown son and daughter, and the grandparents of two.
+They are the parents of a grown son and daughter, and the grandparents of four.

 Reverend Neil M. Yongue Jr. was born February 21, 1954 in Big Spring Texas.
 Son of native South Carolinians he grew up on the coast.
 A few years and a variety of pursuits later he entered ministry in the United Methodist Church.
 Neil is a graduate of the University of South Carolina and Lutheran Theological Southern Seminary where he and Dr. Leininger were classmates.
 He has spent his career in South Carolina serving churches all over the state.